Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 You can install PHP on your own computer (e.g. laptop), along with the MySQL database and the Apache web server, in the form of a neatly packaged setup called (if you are using a Macintosh) MAMP ([www.mamp.info/](www.mamp.info/)).
 This stands for "Macintosh, Apache, MySQL, PHP", and derives from the original LAMP, which is for the Linux operating system.
 There is also WAMP or WampServer for Windows machines.
 We do not undertake to support students in running any setup on their own machines: if you wish to try it, this is up to you.
 We provide access to all the components via the _Edinburgh Domains_ service, as described [at this link](additional.html).

 PHP defines a language written between tags that are placed within HTML pages (or in files that have no HTML, which function simply as PHP scripts).
-The tags open with "**_&lt;?php_**", and close with "**_?>_**"; they are embedded in ordinary HTML pages that are placed on a machine with a special PHP web server (which is often an extension of the server that serves plain HTML web pages).
+The tags open with `<?php`, and close with `?>`; they are embedded in ordinary HTML pages that are placed on a machine with a special PHP web server (which is often an extension of the server that serves plain HTML web pages).
 These pages are sometimes known as _templates_.
 When they are served by the server, _all the PHP code, with its tags, disappears_ and is replaced by pieces of HTML that depend on what the PHP statements specified.
 The resulting page is therefore interpretable by any normal browser.
 If you look at the HTML source of any PHP page as it arrives at your browser, you will find nothing other than ordinary HTML, CSS etc. -- no trace of PHP code.
 With this kind of system, the pages can be designed exactly as usual, but with these PHP tags as placeholders for material that will be provided dynamically when the page is viewed in the user's browser.

 So there is no PHP user interface: you design your page templates using Dreamweaver, or any other text editor, and you include PHP script elements into the HTML.
 Dreamweaver and some other editors will have functionality that helps you to do this, but you don't have to use it.
 Your template contains nothing but text.
 Then you place the templates onto the PHP-enabled web server and access them via a web browser, like any other web pages.